astronomer/docs/astro/create-cluster.md

 #### Step 1: Submit a Request to Astronomer

-To create a new Cluster in your Organization, you must first reach out to your Astronomer representative.
-For each new Cluster that you want to provision, you'll need to provide our team with the following information:
+To create a new Astro Cluster on AWS for your Organization, you must first reach out to your Astronomer representative.
+For each new Cluster that you want to provision, provide our team with the following information:

 - Your AWS Account ID.
 - Your preferred Astro Cluster name.
 - The AWS region that you want to host your Cluster in.
 - Your preferred node instance type.
-- Your preferred max node count (the default is 20).
+- Your preferred max node count.

-If not specified, we will create a Cluster with two `m5.xlarge` nodes in `us-east-1` by default.
+If not specified, Astronomer will create a Cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1` by default.
 For information on all supported regions, configurations, and defaults, see [AWS Resource Reference](resource-reference-aws.md).

 From there, your Astronomer representative will provide you with a unique `External ID` for each new Cluster.
 Make note of this value for the next step.